How To: Transitioning From PVC Or Polybutylene To PEX, Copper Or CPVC Pipe

 - SharkBite fittings with a tan collar are compatible with PEX, copper, C-PVC, PE-RT & HDPE pipe.

 Since no special tools needed, working in tight spaces is faster and easier.
-Let’s install.
+Let’s install it.
 Identify your pipe material.
 Cut the pipe as cleanly and squarely as possible and ensure the pipe is free of scratches and debris.
 If you are handling copper pipe, remove any sharp edges or burrs.

 Next, use your SharkBite Depth & Deburr tool to measure and mark the insertion depth on your pipe.
 You can find the insertion depth chart here: